SIBO is a Common Medical Problem

 What are the Signs and Symptoms of SIBO?

-In addition to gas and bloating, symptoms may include upset stomach, cramping; especially in the lower right side of your abdomen—in an area known as the ileocecal valve.
+In addition to gas and bloating, symptoms may also include upset stomach, and cramping—especially in the lower right side of your abdomen in an area known as, the ileocecal valve.
 The ileocecal valve separates the small (or upper digestive tract) from the large intestine.
-In patients with SIBO, this valve may be damaged or inflamed; allowing bacteria to move up the digestive tract into the upper digestive tract, (the small intestine) leading to SIBO.
-Additional symptoms include, acne, migraine heaadaches, chronic joint pain and inflammation, as well as constipation that may be worse with fiber.
-People who suffer from SIBO may complain of a feeling that food is “stuck” in the digestive tract; as motility declines—especially after eating foods high in fiber.
+In patients with SIBO, this valve may be damaged or inflamed; allowing bacteria to move up the digestive tract leading to SIBO.

 What Can Cause SIBO?

 There are a number of reasons why a person may suffer from SIBO.
 Simply growing older may be a risk factor.
 This is because as we age, our organs begin to age as well.
 When our food is not properly digested, it moves to the small intestine where it becomes food for bacteria instead.
 Poor digestion is one of the main reasons we see wasting diseases in seniors.

 Other risk factors for SIBO include, poor dental care, eating too quickly, chronic stress, and prior appendectomy surgery.

 Currently, the gold standard for testing SIBO is the lactulose breath test.
 The test can be done at home by consuming a small amount of the sugar lactulose and then breathing into a tube that collects the gasses produced by bacteria.
 The test is then shipped to the lab where it is analyzed, and then sent to your doctor.